 - legal issues and ethical considerations

-The course includes instructional activities throughout, including case scenarios for group discussion, interactive review quizzes, and embedded self-reflection questions to help link content to your practice.
+This course includes instructional activities throughout, including case scenarios for group discussion, interactive review quizzes and embedded self-reflection questions to help link content to practice.

 This course is suggested as a preparatory course for the Concurrent Disorders Certificate Program

 October 16 - December 10, 2017